VitaBeat

 After developing a functional prototype, VitaBeat is now being expanded through three thesis projects while also making overall improvements to the app and preparing it for a potential launch and conducting studies on the effect of listening to music.

-Wearable-Based Study on the Influence of Music Genre Preferences on Heart Rate (Current bachelor thesis by Simon Merkle)
+Wearable-Based Study on the Influence of Music Genre Preferences on Heart Rate (Submitted bachelor thesis by Simon Merkle)

-Wearable-Based Study on the Influence of Musical Micro-Breaks on Daily Stress Recovery (Current master thesis by Ralf Baumann)
+Wearable-Based Study on the Influence of Musical Micro-Breaks on Daily Stress Recovery (Submitted master thesis by Ralf Baumann)

-User-Centered Development of the VitaBeat App for Linking Smartwatch Sensor Data with Spotify Songs (Current master thesis by Benjamin Tunc)
+User-Centered Development of the VitaBeat App for Linking Smartwatch Sensor Data with Spotify Songs (Submitted master thesis by Benjamin Tunc)

 Alternatively, you can simply express your intrest and contact us via e-mail (vitabeat@ipvs.uni-stuttgart.de).